-- 7. Read some of Prof Theodore Levin's article on Tuvan throat singing on the website Resources page. - (a) How far up the harmonic series (approximately what n) do you need to go so that adjacent harmonics are separated by a whole tone?
+- 5. Read the links on overtone singing and Tuvan throat singing on the website. - (a) How far up the harmonic series (approximately what n) do you need to go so that adjacent harmonics are separated by a whole tone?
 By a semitone?
-(Since melodies usually involve scales in which whole tone intervals appear, this tells you typical Tuvan harmonic numbers.) - (b) A Tuvan singer wants to tune a formant to resonate at the 12th harmonic, but to give less than 1/2 that intensity for both neighboring 11th and 13th harmonics.
+Since melodies usually involve scales in which such intervals appear, this tells you typical Tuvan harmonic numbers. - (b) A Tuvan singer wants to tune a formant to resonate at the 12th harmonic, but to give less than 1/4 that intensity for both neighboring 11th and 13th harmonics.
 What Q factor do they need to produce for this formant?
-(Assume their vocal cords produce equal intensities for all harmonics). - (c) Draw a spectrum that could be observed if a Tuvan singer sings a fundamental of 100 Hz while tuning a formant as in part b). - 8.
-A room has dimensions $4 \times 6 \times 10$ m3.
-Compute the reverberation time T{60} in the following situations: - (a) The room is perfectly reflective (impossible in reality) but has windows open totalling area 5 m^2 . - (b) The room is everywhere lined with wood (use the absorbtion coefficients on p.222 at 1000 Hz) and the windows are closed (treat them the same as wood). - (c) The room is lined with wood everywhere except 5 m^2 of windows are opened.
+(Assume their vocal cords produces equal intensities for all harmonics). - (c) Draw a spectrum that could be observed if a Tuvan singer sings a fundamental of 100 Hz and tunes a formant as in part b). - 6.
+A room has dimensions $4 \times 6 \times 10$ m.
+Compute the reverberation time $T{60}$ in the following situations: - (a) The room is perfectly reflective (impossible in reality) but has windows open totalling area 5 $m^2$ . - (b) The room is everywhere lined with wood (use the absorbtion coefficients on p.222 at 1000 Hz) and the windows are closed (treat them the same as wood). - (c) The room is lined with wood everywhere except 5 $m^2$ of windows are opened. - 7.
+Measure the reverberation time $T{60}$ of the Kemeny stairwell from the sound of a clap: Kemeny\stairwell\clap.wav I suggest you use the Show intensity feature of prast and compute it from the time to drop by 30 dB.
+Quote your answer with an estimate on accuracy, e.g. $5 \pm 0.7$ sec. - 8.
+A shower cabinet has acoustically-reflective walls and dimensions $2 \times 1 \times 1 \text{ m}^3$ .
+Compute the frequencies of the seven modes labelled 000 through 111.
+Sketch the resulting spectrum if they all were excited.
+These are the pitches that you hear resonate when singing in the shower.
+What is the musical interval between the frequencies $f{011}$ and $f{111}$ ?